 Options

-Newton offers extensive customization options, allowing you to modify and add variables to every aspect of the tool.
+Newton offers extensive customisation options, allowing you to modify and add variables to every aspect of the tool.

 This versatility becomes particularly useful in practical scenarios, such as when you need to create document types to enhance metadata and improve workflows for your colleagues.
 By creating, for example, different types of documents within Newton, tailored to specific needs, you can directly provide your colleagues with a more beneficial workflow that caters to their requirements.